 When taking a step into our career fair, you’ll notice it’s not the same as most traditional fairs you’ve been to.
 Construction is a hands-on field, so to best understand the different career paths we offer a variety of activities allowing students to put themselves into the shoes of the different trades.

-We want to ensure that the students are exposed to all of the different opportunities that the trades and construction industry have to offer, so they are best able to find their passions.
+We want to ensure that the students are exposed to all of the different opportunities that the trades and construction industry has to offer, so they are best able to find their passions.

 This year’s fair featured stations in electrical, mechanical, HVAC, fire protection, ironworkers, carpenters, millwrights, concrete finishers, masons, operating engineers, safety, BIM, and prefabrication.